Raised

 consider writing original theater work until winning

-a poetry competition at age 20, at that time began writing
+a poetry competition at age 20, at that time began writing Little Boy Goes to Hell, which became a

 "4-Record Set with Book" on Pop Llama Records,